Building a New Life in Australia:

 In the first wave, participants could complete a self-interview using a computer tablet with audio support, or an interview with a bilingual interviewer.
 Close to three-quarters of participants chose to complete the survey independently using the computer tablet.
 In the second wave, telephone interviews with a bilingual interviewer were used.

-The first wave of data is available to approved researchers from government, academic institutions and non-profit organisations.
+The first two waves of data are available to approved researchers from government, academic institutions and non-profit organisations.
 The BNLA data is being made available through an application process and will involve agreeing to strict conditions of use and signing a deed of licence.
 Details on how to apply for the BNLA data are available on the Department of Social Services website.

 To accompany the release of the first wave of data, DSS have published a Data Highlight paper that describes who is participating in the BNLA study and some early findings from the study.
 Read the Data Highlight paper (PDF 235 KB)